LazoCoder/Pokemon-Terminal/README.md

 - [npm (Per-User only)](#npm)
 - [Distutils (System-wide or Per-User)](#distutils)

-Notes:
-- Linux users: Your distro might include pip in a different package than Python, make sure to have that installed and running when calling `pip3` if you want to install using it.
-- npm installation obviously requires to have [Node.js](https://nodejs.org/) installed.

 ## pip

+Linux users: Your distro might include `pip` in a different package than Python, make sure to have that installed.

 Run `pip3 install git+https://github.com/LazoCoder/Pokemon-Terminal.git`.